Chinese Herbology |

 Chinese Herbology or Chinese Herbal

-different kinds of herbs.
-They treat and prevent a wide range of diseases while
+and prevent a wide range of diseases while balancing the body and activating the body's

-Some people in the U.S.A. buy Herbs
+Some people in the USA buy Herbs

 consulting a trained Chinese Herbalist.
-This can harm people's health.
-Since chinese
+This can harm people's health since Chinese

 There are sophisticated rules and strategies